[image: 2761.png]

 Diagnostic Code Explanations (5)

-Diagnoses for this EKG: inferior myocardial infarction (IMI), complete right bundle branch block (CRBBB), left atrial overload/enlargement (LAO/LAE), Q waves present (QWAVE), sinus rhythm (SR)
+Diagnoses for this EKG: inferior myocardial infarction (IMI), left ventricular hypertrophy (LVH), atrial premature complex (PAC), Q waves present (QWAVE), sinus tachycardia (STACH)

 Explanation for inferior myocardial infarction (IMI)